maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 A selection menu allowing you to choose how the button for a boolean (true/false) value should be displayed.
 This menu provides options for customizing the visual representation of the button, giving you control over its appearance based on the boolean state it represents.

 * Dropdown: A dropdown menu for selecting either true or false, accompanied by a confirmation button.
 * Click button: A button that, when pressed, toggles between true and false states with each subsequent press.
+The button can have a title that is entered in button titles.
+If it has never been pressed, the button is black by default and represents 'not answered'.
+Blue represents true, and gray represents false.
 * Toggle button: A toggle button that switches between true and false when pressed.
+If it has never been pressed, the button is gray and without title by default and represents 'not answered'.
+It shows true or false, depending on the selection.

 ### Button Title ### {#Buttontitles}

 This allows you to set a label for the boolean button.

+### Choice Type ### {#Choice_Type}

+For [multiple-choice](Multiple_choice_questions.md) questions, the options are radio buttons, checkboxes, or a dropdown list.

+### Matrix Size ### {#Matrix_Size}

+For matrix input, whether the size of the matrix is variable or fixed.

 ### Insert Stars ### {#Insert_Stars}